LouisCAD/Splitties/views-dsl-appcompat/README.md

 compatibility version (i.e. `AppCompatButton`, `AppCompatTextView`, etc.).

-If you're curious to see how it works, look for the method `createView` in the `AppCompatViewInflater` class from the `android.support.v7.app` package.
+If you're curious to see how it works, look for the method `createView` in the `AppCompatViewInflater` class from the `androidx.appcompat.app` package.

 ## How AppCompat works with Splitties Views DSL